 Child Support FAQs

 Both parents are legally responsible for providing financial support to their minor children in Florida.
 Child support is necessary so that a child’s essential needs for food, shelter, and clothing are met.
-If you are having trouble collecting child support from your former spouse following a divorce, a family attorney serving Palm Beach Gardens clients can help you receive the support that your child deserves.
+If you are having trouble collecting child support from your former spouse following a divorce, a family attorney serving West Palm Beach clients can help you receive the support that your child deserves.

 How is the amount of child support determined?